arachnetech/homebridge-mqttthing/README.md

     {
-        "getAirQuality":         "<topic used to report air quality", "getCarbonDioxideLevel": "<topic used to report carbon dioxide level (optional)>", "getAirQualityPPM":      "<topic used to report air quality voc in ppm (optional)", "getStatusActive":       "<topic used to provide 'active' status (optional)>", "getStatusFault":        "<topic used to provide 'fault' status (optional)>", "getStatusTampered":     "<topic used to provide 'tampered' status (optional)>",
+        "getAirQuality":         "<topic used to report air quality", "getCarbonDioxideLevel": "<topic used to report carbon dioxide level (optional)>", "getPM10Density":        "<topic used to report PM10 Density (optional)>", "getPM2_5Density":       "<topic used to report PM2.5 Density (optional)>", "getOzoneDensity":       "<topic used to report Ozone Density (optional)>", "getNitrogenDioxideDensity": "<topic used to report NitrogenDioxide Density (optional)>", "getSulphurDioxideDensity": "<topic used to report Sulphur Dioxide Density (optional)>", "getVOCDensity":         "<topic used to report VOC Density (optional)>", "getCarbonMonoxideLevel": "<topic used to report Carbon Monoxide level (optional)>", "getAirQualityPPM":      "<topic used to report air quality voc in ppm (optional)>", "getStatusActive":       "<topic used to provide 'active' status (optional)>", "getStatusFault":        "<topic used to provide 'fault' status (optional)>", "getStatusTampered":     "<topic used to provide 'tampered' status (optional)>",